ezSQL/ezsql/README.md

 3.08 - Merged fork https://github.com/sjstoelting/ezSQL3 to be current with this repo.
 * Added/Updated PHPunit tests, some marked as incomplete or not fully implemented, SQL drivers not loaded will be skipped.
 My projects are mySQLi based.
 * Refactor class code to use `spl_autoload_register`.
-* Simplely using `require_once "ez_sql_loader.php";`
+  Simply using `require_once "ez_sql_loader.php";` then `$database = new database_driver_class;`.
-  then `$database = new database_driver_class;`.
-This will allow multi SQLdb loaded if need be.
+  This will allow multi SQLdb to be loaded if need be.
-* Added methods update, insert, replace, delete, and showing to ezSQL Core class, should be able to handle most use cases as is.
+* Added methods `update`, `insert`, `replace`, `delete`, and `showing` an alias for select.
+  These are ezSQL Core class shortcut calls and should be able to handle most use cases as is.
-  These new methods will create proper SQL statements from supplied fields, prevent injections, then execute guery, in case of showing execute get_results.
-They have been fully PHPunit tested.
+  These new methods will create proper SQL statements, from supplied arguments variable or array, prevent injections, then execute guery, in case of `showing` execute get_results.
+They have been fully PHPunit tested under mySQLi and postgresSQL.
+Currently, postgresSQL class fails to return results on SQL select statements.

 ```
 ezSQL3 - From Author: Stefanie Janine Stoelting - http://stefanie-stoelting.de